paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 Pub.
 L. 98–473, title II, § 609AA, Oct.
 12, 1984, 98 Stat.
 2107, provided that: “(a) Except as provided in subsection (b), this division and the amendments made by this title [probably means division, see Short Title of 1984 Act note below] shall take effect on the date of the enactment of this joint resolution [Oct.
 12, 1984] or October 1, 1984, whichever is later. “(b)(1) The amendment made by section 609F [amending sections 10281, 10282, 10284, and 10285 of this title] shall take effect on October 1, 1984, and shall not apply with respect to injuries sustained before October 1, 1984. “(2) Section 609Z [repealing section 204 of Pub.
 L. 98–411, which had amended sections 10281, 10282, and 10284 of this title and enacted provisions set out as a note under [section 10281 of this title](./chapter-101-justice-system-improvement.md#section-10281)] shall take effect on October 1, 1984.”

 #### Short Title of 2024 Amendment
 Pub.
+L. 118–159, div.
+E, title LII, § 5201, Dec.
+23, 2024, 138 Stat.
+2433, provided that: “This subtitle [subtitle A (§§ 5201–5203) of title LII of div.
+E of Pub.
+L. 118–159, amending [section 20942 of this title](./chapter-209-child-protection-and-safety.md#section-20942), [section 405 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section405&num=0&edition=prelim), Government Organization and Employees, sections 3801 to 3803, 3806, and 3808 of Title 31, Money and Finance, and [section 7105 of Title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section7105&num=0&edition=prelim), Public Contracts, and enacting and amending provisions set out as notes under [section 3801 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3801&num=0&edition=prelim)] may be cited as the ‘Law Enforcement And [sic] Victim Support Act of 2024’.”

+Pub.
 L. 118–72, § 1, July 30, 2024, 138 Stat.
 1503, provided that: “This Act [amending [section 40701 of this title](./chapter-407-dna-identification.md#section-40701)] may be cited as the ‘Debbie Smith Act of 2023’.”

 Pub.
 L. 118–65, § 1, June 17, 2024, 138 Stat.
 1439, provided that: “This Act [amending sections 11292, 11293, 11295a, and 11297 of this title] may be cited as the ‘Missing Children’s Assistance Reauthorization Act of 2023’.”